-'''

-the setting can be 'block' or 'block_at_perimeter'.

-mode: off

-Detect when the agent sees user parameters being executed as

-system commands.
-The agent blocks if blocking is enabled.

-detect_parameter_command_backdoors: true

-Detect when a system command is issued which contains

-chained commands.
-The agent blocks if blocking is enabled.

-detect_chained_commands: true

-Detect when a system command is issued with an argument matching a

-known dangerous file path.
-The agent blocks if blocking is enabled.

-detect_dangerous_path_args: true

-Tell the agent to detect when commands come directly

-from input.
-The agent blocks if blocking is enabled.

-detect phased commands: true

-====

-protect.rules.path-traversal

-Use the following properties to configure

-how the path traversal rule works.
+''' Detect when a system command is issued which contains chained commands.
+The agent blocks if blocking is enabled. detect_chained_commands: true Detect when a system command is issued with an argument matching a known dangerous file path.
+The agent blocks if blocking is enabled. detect_dangerous_path_args: true Tell the agent to detect when commands come directly from input.
+The agent blocks if blocking is enabled. detect_phased_commands: true protect.rules.cmd-injection-process-hardening Use the following settings to configure whether the agent blocks all attempts to start an external process.
+To enable blocking, set to 'true'.